 Digital USD Citation

 Hastings, William P.; Koehler, Charles A.; Bailey, Earl L.; and De Haan, David O., "Secondary Organic Aerosol Formation by Glyoxal Hydration and Oligomer Formation: Humidity Effects and Equilibrium Shifts during Analysis" (2005).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 11.